com-480-data-visualization/data-visualization-project-2021-ufa/README.md

 Please refer to the following notebook: [`exploratory_data_analysis.ipynb`](exploratory_data_analysis.ipynb).

 Our preliminary analysis served different purposes.
-First off it allowed us to assess the data, evaluate how much preprocessing work was required before we could get started.
-In our case the data required very little preprocessing and we could get started right away.
-The second motivation was to validate the feasibility of our ideas; that is verify that the data was rich enough, and that we could extract the patterns we wanted.
+First off, it allowed us to assess the data, evaluate how much preprocessing work was required before we could get started.
+In our case, the data required very little preprocessing and we could get started right away.
+The second purpose was to validate the feasibility of our ideas; that is to verify that the data was rich enough, and that we could extract the patterns we wanted.

 The analysis we conducted includes several interesting tracks of research.
-We started simple by studying global indicators such as the number of papers published over time, the preferred day of the week for publishing, etc. Curiously, we observed that the characters length of both the title and the abstract was gradually and significantly increasing.
+We started simply by studying global indicators such as the number of papers published over time, the preferred day of the week for publishing, number of categories, etc. Curiously, we observed that the characters length of both the title and the abstract was gradually and significantly increasing.
 Also it seems that the authors are collaborating in larger groups for a single paper.
-Unsurprisingly we also observed that the vocabulary and wording of the title and of the abstract was highly correlated to the category in which the paper was uploaded.
-Finally we studied the transversality of the categories and made compelling observations.
+Unsurprisingly we also observed that the vocabulary and wording of the title and of the abstract were highly correlated to the category in which the paper was uploaded.
+Finally, we studied the transversality of the categories and made compelling observations.

 We also initially wanted to orient our analysis towards the EPFL research community (how researchers at EPFL collaborate together).
 However as our results were partly inconclusive, we decided to omit this direction from the final preliminary notebook.